-Program Name and Description Amount Outcomes (Measure C Description) Expended Program Achievements Number of People Served During the Year / Other Volunteers \$ 14,216 585 Volunteers Exhibits/Rides \$ 397,429 Improved/expanded Stamang exhibit, built Biodiversity center, animal Keeper office and new ride General repairs/maintenance of facilities More than 700,000 Visitors Subtotal Oakland Zoo \$ 486,449 Oakland Museum of California Museum exhibitions and education programs \$ 486,449 Grant to Oakland Museum of California to attract visitors and serve the community Served 175,000 people Subtotal Oakland Museum of California \$ 486,449 Chabot Space and Science Center Support science & educational awareness \$ 486,449 Chabot Space & Science Center uses Measure C funding to increase attractiveness for its visitors.
-Also, funds are used to continue to provide science & educational awareness for school groups and the general public visiting the City of Oakland General Admission Tickets (July 2013 - June 2014) 113,546 School Students Attendance (July 2013 - June 2014) 54,072 - Subtotal Chabot Space and Science Center \$ 486,449 Cultural Arts Programs and Festivals · · · · Cultural Funding Program \$ 319,011 Grant funds awarded in the Individual Artist Project Support, Organization Project Support and Organizational Assistance categories supported approximately 7,400 cultural events and activities, with roughly 5,700 of these activities offered free to the public.
-These highly sought-after arts grants leveraged over \$4.5 million in private-sector spending on the arts (including ticket sales, ancillary expenditures by arts attendees, private-sector grants and contributions, and taxes payable to the City and State), representing an almost 5-to-1 return on the City's total investment An estimated 209,000 participants were exposed to Oakland arts organizations and artists through the grant- funded activities, of this total, an estimated 71% were Oakland-based citizens.
-Separately, 8 022 students in 55 Oakland Unified School District schools directly participated in the arts through 83 artist residencies funded by Art in the Schools grants Art & Soul Festival \$ 110,530 These funds were used to supplement artists fees and murketing for Art & Soul The festival is a major economic development and revitalization tool for Oakland that attracts 30,000 people to downtown, supports local businesses, generates extensive positive publicity, offers cultural enrichment for Oakland residents and visitors in addition to providing a forum for Oakland and regional/national artists Measure C funds are used to leverage an additional \$500,000 in proceeds from admissions, concessions, booth fees and sponsorships to sustain the annual event Each Projected annual audience is 20,000 - 30,000 people at the festival itself, with exposure to millions throughout the region through the media
+Program Name and Description Outcomes ş (Measure C Description) Amount Expended Program Achievements Number of People Served During the Year / Other Oakland Convention and Visitors Bureau Contraction of the second s Support science & educational awareness \$ 584,125 attractiveness for its visitors.
+Also, funds are used to continue to General Admission Tickets (July 2014 - June 2015): 123,119 School Students Attendance (July 2014 - June 2015): 42,450 Grand Total: 165,569 Subtotal Chabot Space and Science Center \$ 584,125 Cultural Arts Programs and Festivals Cultural Funding Program \$ 251,159 Grant funds awarded in the Individual Artist Project Support, Organization Project Support and Organizational Assistance categories supported approximately 7,400 cultural events and activities, with roughly 5,700 of these activities offered free to the public.
+These highly sought-after arts grants leveraged over \$4.5 million in private-sector spending on the arts (including ticket sales, ancillary expenditures by arts attendees, private-sector grants and contributions, and taxes payable to the City and State), representing an almost 5-to-1 return on the City's total investment.
+An estimated 209,000 participants were exposed to Oakland arts organizations and artists through the grant-funded activities; of this total, an estimated 71% were Oakland-based citizens.
+Separately, 8.022 students in 55 Oakland Unified School District schools directly participated in the arts through 83 artist residencies funded by Art in the Schools grants.
+Art & Soul Festival These funds were used to supplement artists fees and marketing for Art & Soul.
+The festival is a major economic development and revitalization tool for Oakland that attracts 30,000 people to downtown, supports local businesses, generates extensive positive publicity, offers cultural enrichment for Oakland residents and visitors in addition to providing a forum for Oakland and regional/national artists.
+Measure C funds are used to leverage an additional \$500,000 in proceeds from admissions, concessions, booth fees and sponsorships to sustain the annual event.
+Each year, the festival employs approximately 100 temporary workers (many Oakland residents) and 150 performing artists in addition to contracting with local vendors for equipment, supplies and services.
+More than 150 local artisans, nonprofits and small businesses are promoted through booth space and other festival activities.
+Projected annual audience is 30,000 people at the festival itself with exposure to millions throughout the region through the media.